silverlayer/postgresql_packages/postgres_v8.4.x/pg_mana/README.md

 `kill_idle(duration interval)` &rarr; `void`

-Terminates backends with idle sessions greater than or equal to **duration**.
+Terminates *idle in transaction* backends whose session time is greater than or equal to **duration**.
 Only superusers can execute it.

 **Parameters:**
 - duration - threshold for idle session time (default 15 minutes)